Chasing Buffalo

 Chasing Buffalo is the debut studio album by Australian country music singer Sara Storer.
 It was released in 2000 and produced three country number one singles.
 At the Country Music Awards of Australia in 2001, Storer won the Best New Talent award for the track "Buffalo Bill".

-At the ARIA Music Awards of 2001, the album was nominated for ARIA Award for Best Country Album, losing to Looking Forward Looking Back by Slim Dusty.
+At the ARIA Music Awards of 2001, the album was nominated for Best Country Album, losing to Looking Forward Looking Back by Slim Dusty.